cpit405/js-slides/slides.md

   2. **The Fetch API**
   3. **The Fetch API with async/await**

-- We will be using [Postman](https://www.postman.com/) to send HTTP requests and inspect the responses, so we can parse and traverse the returned JSON responses easily.
+- We will be using [Postman ↗️](https://www.postman.com/) to send HTTP requests and inspect the responses, so we can parse and traverse the returned JSON responses easily.

 ---

-## Using the `XMLHttpRequest` API
+# Using the `XMLHttpRequest` API
 - The `XMLHttpRequest` (XHR) object is used to send HTTP requests over the network to web servers.
 This API allows us to send requests and retrieve data from a resource without having to do a full page reload.
 This API helps us create a better user experience for web applications since we can update parts of a web page without having to reload the whole page and interrupt the user while interacting with our web page.

 - The `XMLHttpRequest.readyState` property returns the state an XMLHttpRequest client is in.
 An XHR client may be in any of the following states: